pattern

 to perform, behave, or do something extremely well, particularly in a competitive situation

-Ex: He gave a good account of himself in the competition and won first place.
+Ex: She gave a good account of herself during the debate and impressed everyone.

 to [keep|put] {one's} nose to the grindstone